-The Open Group Certified Architect (Open CA) designation brings value and recognition to Technology, Business, and Enterprise Architects and the organizations that employ them
+The Open Group Certified Architect (Open CA) designation brings value and recognition to IT/Solution, Business, and Enterprise Architects and the organizations that employ them

-The Open Group Certified Architect (Open CA) program is an independent global certification program for qualifying the skills, knowledge and experience of Technology, Business, and Enterprise Architects.
-Accepted and applicable worldwide, Open CA boasts more than 4,000 certified professionals from 180 companies in more than 60 countries worldwide.
+The Open Group Open Certified Architect (Open CA) certification is an independent global certification for qualifying the skills, knowledge, and experience of IT/Solution, Business, and Enterprise Architects.
+Accepted and applicable worldwide, Open CA boasts more than 5,000 certified professionals from 180 companies in more than 60 countries worldwide.

-- The most trusted independent benchmark for validating an Technology, Business, and Enterprise Architect’s skills and experience
+- The most trusted independent benchmark for validating a Solution, Business, and Enterprise Architect’s skills and experience

 - A distinctive, peer-reviewed, vendor-neutral, globally recognized, portable credential